Conímbriga: Antiquity

-Like many archaeological sites, Conímbriga was evolved sequentially and built up by successive layers, with the primary period of occupation beginning in the 9th century BCE; during this period the area was occupied by the Castro culture.
+Like many archaeological sites, Conímbriga evolved sequentially and built up by successive layers, with the primary period of occupation beginning in the 9th century BCE; during this period the area was occupied by the Castro culture.
 Before the Roman occupation, the indigenous Conii peoples (who would later settle in southern Portugal) lived here.

 The Conímbriga designation came from conim, used by indigenous peoples to designate "the place of rocky eminence," and briga, the Celtic suffix meaning "citadel".
 This site had become a junction between the road that linked Olisipo to Bracara Augusta, by way of Aeminium (Coimbra).

-Around 139 BC, Romans began arriving in the area, as a consequence of the expeditionary campaigns of Decimus Junius Brutus.
+Around 139 BCE, Romans began arriving in the area, as a consequence of the expeditionary campaigns of Decimus Junius Brutus.
 At the time, Conímbriga was already a built-up settlement.
 The Romans introduced the formal organization of space to the settlement.
-Owing to the peaceful nature of rural Lusitania, Romanisation of the indigenous population was quick, and Conímbriga became a prosperous town.
+Owing to the peaceful nature of rural Lusitania, Romanisation of the indigenous population was quick and Conímbriga became a prosperous town.

-Between 69 and 79 AD, during the reign of Vespasian, Conímbriga was elevated to the status of municipium.
+Between 69 and 79 CE, during the reign of Vespasian, Conímbriga was elevated to the status of municipium.
 At that time, new urban programs were initiated.
-Judging by the capacity of the amphitheatre, by this time, the city had an estimated population of approximately 10,600.
-Many of the new colonists (such as the Lucanus, Murrius, Vitellius and Aponia families) came from the Italian peninsula and intermarried with local inhabitants (such as the Turrania, Valeria, Alios and Maelo families).
+Judging by the capacity of the amphitheatre, by this time the city had an estimated population of approximately 10,600.
+Many of the new colonists (such as the Lucanus, Murrius, Vitellius and Aponia families) came from the Italian peninsula and intermarried with local inhabitants, (such as the Turrania, Valeria, Alios and Maelo families).

 Construction of the Casa dos Repuxos began in the 2nd century, likely over a pre-existing structure.
 At the end of the 3rd century, the Augustian walls were replaced by the existing structures.
 In addition there was a remodelling of the baths and construction of a majority of the larger homes of the town, culminating in the construction of the paleo-Christian basilica in the 4th century.

-Between 465 and 468, invasions by Sueves caused the destruction of the city, and its inhabitants dispersed, including some taken into slavery.
+Between 465 and 468, invasions by Sueves caused the destruction of the city and its inhabitants dispersed, including some taken into slavery.

 Middle Ages and Kingdom of Portugal

-The bishopric of Conímbriga was established between 561 and 572, under the direction of Lucêncio, its first bishop.
-By 589, Conímbriga ceased to be the episcopal seat, as this was transferred to Aeminium, which later became Coimbra.
+The bishopric of Conímbriga was established between 561 and 572 CE, under the direction of Lucêncio, its first bishop.
+By 589 CE, Conímbriga ceased to be the episcopal seat, as this was transferred to Aeminium, which later became Coimbra.

 During the reign of King Manuel (1519), the king ordered the inscriptions on the facade of the Church of Condeixa-a-Nova.

 In the 18th century, Conímbriga was first referred to in parochial documents, resulting in the 1869 visit by Hubner to the site.
 In 1873, the Instituto de Coimbra (Coimbra Institute) was created, in addition to the formation of a museum dedicated to archaeology, instigating the first formal excavations at Conímbriga in 1873.
 Mosaics were removed from the uncovered homes and the first excavations were made in 1899, resulting in the plan for the oppidum.